RamanaReddy0M/hot-reload-inside-docker/README.md

 ## Explanation

+### Key Concepts

+- Volume Mapping
+- Gradle / Maven Dependency Caching

+### Volume Mapping

+The essential component is __mounting__ current directory from local machine to `app`(WORKDIR) directory inside Docker container.
+SpringBoot / Micronaut application by default comes with Maven / Gradle Wrappers, this would allow us to run the application within Docker container.

+### Gradle / Maven Dependency Caching

+Mounting current directory into Docker container helps to have source code and the build tool within Docker container, but the source code within Docker is dependent on many external libraries(dependencies) which are not present in current directory.

+There are two ways to solve this issue:

+- Mounting `.m2` / `.gradle` from Docker Host to Docker container.
+- Caching all the dependencies while building the Docker image

+Mounting root level directories is not an option to choose.
+But there are some other issue with Gradle caching, if you are mounting `.gradle` and running the application with Gradle build tool within Docker container, then docker acquires lock for gradle cache, that means we can't run any application with Gradle build in local machine until Docker container is stopped.

+Caching all the dependencies while building Docker image is a good option during development phase.
+Since we are downloading all the dependencies image size would be larger(depends on dependencies).

 ### Comparison between Framework, Feature and Build Tools for Hot-Reload and Remote-Debugging

 Table depicts the way to enable hot-reload / remote-debugging feature for the Java related technologies(SpringBoot / Micronaut) between the Maven and Gradle build tools.